 With this cognitive dissonance there is an awareness of holding the contradictory arguments in you head at the same time, There is, however, a type of this where the person is completely unaware.
 The alcoholic who denies they have a drinking problem, the person who gets angry and is intolerant but claims they are always calm and listens to people, and so on.
 In these instances there is a conflict between what is said and what is done.
 There is also, usually, a complete absence of awareness of the contradiction.

 And then there is a third type of cognitive dissonance where the evidence contradicts the ideology but the ideology holds strong.
 In a way this another example of simply rejecting views that contradict your world view but the ideas are not rejected.
-For instance, I’ve heard of many examples of people who reject any idea of spirituality of of forces that are outside of science.
+For instance, I’ve heard of many examples of people who reject any idea of spirituality and of forces that are outside of what they call science.
 They will willingly report experiences that are unexplainable in their world view but instead of questioning their world view they will simply say that because they are an Atheist, they they are unable to explain the experience.
-The Atheism is unquestionable.
+To them the Atheism is unquestionable.